 The 102 Spelling Pattern Worksheets correspond to each test item on the Diagnostic Spelling Assessment.
 Students complete spelling sorts, rhymes, word jumbles, and brief book searches.

 Guided Reading: The Sam and Friends Guided Reading Phonics Books

 The Sam and Friends Guided Reading Phonics Books features 54 eight-page decodable stories with teenage characters, high-interest plots, and non-juvenile cartoons.
 Each book has embedded reading comprehension questions, word fluency timings, and accompanying running records.
 The books are formatted as booklets for printing and digital display on phones, tablets, and Chromebooks.

 Each book has focus sound-spellings (the same ones as in the Sound-Spelling Blending activity) and sight words.
 Students learn the blends and practice them in the decodable Sam and Friends books.
 The 5 comprehension questions per story are ideal for guided reading instruction and parent-supervised homework.

 Additionally, all 54 books provide a 30-second word fluency practice on the focus sound-spellings and sight words with a systematic review of previously introduced sound-spellings and sight words.
 Your students will improve reading fluency as they develop automaticity with the common sound-spellings and high utility sight words.

-Formative Assessments: Each story has a custom-designed running record assessment with 200 words.
-Teachers may choose to complete running records on unpracticed or practiced books and may choose to assess with every book, once a week, or at the end of the phonics collection.
-Please note that teachers may choose not to complete running records, but the running record assessments are provided for each book if the teacher chooses to use these methods of assessment and progress monitoring.
+Each story has a custom-designed running record assessment with 200 words.
+Teachers may choose to complete running records on unpracticed or practiced books and may decide to assess with every book, once a week, or at the end of the phonics collection.

 We Also Recommend